KeithPiTsui/EmacsInitFiles/README.md

-Emacs demo setup for C/C++ described here: http://tuhdo.github.io/c-ide.html
+Emacs init files customized for self use, which based on http://tuhdo.github.io/c-ide.html